pg9182/northstar-dedicated/README.md

 <b>Note:</b> DXVK will always use your physical adapter instead of lavapipe if you have one present unless you patch <a href="https://github.com/doitsujin/dxvk/blob/94674ac45e8a4618c00519e04b254de76aad35a2/src/dxvk/dxvk_device_filter.cpp#L33">this check</a>.
 </p></td></tr></tbody></table></details>

+**Warning:** Wine ~7.8 (possibly earlier) to 8.0 have known severe performance regressions with Northstar, causing stuttering, lagging, and an extremely slow timescale.
+This is presumably due to the unixlib and PE restructuring.
+Wine 8.0's syscall and unixlib perf improvements seem to have resolved this.

 ### Tracing

 While working on the stubs, I needed to trace which DirectX calls Titanfall uses.
 You can do this by running it under WineD3D (with llvmpipe so it isn't polluted or made inconsistent by the hardware) and `WINEDEBUG=trace+d3d11,trace+dxgi`.
 Beware that this may have more than what is directly called by Titanfall due to internal implementation details of WineD3D.